JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/github-actions/index.md

 # Setup

-You can see I am already logged into my GitHub repository.
+You can see I am already logged into my GitHub repository:

 ![github_logged_in](./steps/step1.png)

-Now, I am going to click on **Actions**.
-You can see on my screen.
+Now, I am going to click on **Actions**:

 ![github_actions_page](./steps/step2.png)

-There are a lot of integration workflows available in GitHub Actions, but we will be using a **manual workflow**.
+There are many integration workflows available in GitHub Actions, but we will be using a **manual workflow**.

 ![github_actions_page_2](./steps/step3.png)